CDCgov/cdh-lava-react/readme.md

 - 2a3.
 On the Choose a cloud provider dialog, choose AWS click the Get started with Community Edition link.
 - 2a4.
 Reply to email and set password
 - 2a5.
 Bookmark and continue to login at [community.cloud.databricks.com](https://community.cloud.databricks.com/login.html)

+### Configure Databricks Cluster

+1. Once you launch the Databricks workspace, on the left-hand navigation panel, click 'Clusters'.
+2. From here, click 'Create Cluster'.
+3. Create cluster:
+    There are two main types of clusters in Databricks:
+    - Interactive: An interactive cluster is a cluster you manually create through the cluster UI, and is typically shared by multiple users across multiple notebooks.
+    - Job: A job cluster is an ephemeral cluster that is tied to a Databricks Job.
+It spins up and then back down automatically when the job is being run.
+    For our project development we will use Interact.
+4. Name your cluster.
+    - Our current naming standard is <org name>_<root_project_id>_<project>_adbcluster_001
+    - cdc_gift_ehr_adbcluster_001
+5. Choose your cluster mode.
+    There are two options for cluster mode:
+    - Standard: Single user / small group clusters - can use any language.
+    - High Concurrency: A cluster built for minimizing latency in high concurrency workloads.
+    For our project development we will use Standard.

 ### Set up local enviroment